Universal credit: Guidance

 Claimants do not need to have paid national insurance contributions to qualify.
 In Great Britain, (i.e. England, Wales, Scotland) Universal Credit is dealt with by Department for Work and Pensions (DWP).
 In Northern Ireland, Universal Credit is dealt with by the Department for Communities (previously the Department for Social Development).

 Universal Credit was introduced in April 2013 by way of a small pathfinder in one part of the UK.
-By April 2016, some form of UC was available in all Jobcentres in Great Britain.
-From October 2016, UC full service started to roll out across the UK and completed in December 2018.
-You can see how UC was rolled out on the roll-out timetable page.
+By April 2016, some form of UC was available in all Jobcentres in Great Britain and by December 2018 UC was fully rolled out across the UK.